 - When this cover gets completely nasty and unsalvageable, we can purchase a new cover for about $200.

-But if you’re like us, and you’ve already jumped on this crazy train with the whole white sofa decision, or you’re seriously considering the Ikea Ektorp sofa, then you may wonder about cleaning the cover.
+However, if you’ve already jumped on this crazy train with the whole white sofa decision, or you’re seriously considering the IKEA Ektorp sofa, then you may wonder about cleaning the cover.

 Here are all the details about the cleaning process I use for our Ektorp sofa covers!

-If you’re worried about the stain spray seeping into your cushions, then you can do this step AFTER removing the cushion covers, but I like to at least do some of the pre-treatment prior to taking off the covers because it’s easier to find the stains when the covers are still on the sofa.
+If you’re worried about the stain spray seeping into your cushions, then you can do this step AFTER removing the cushion covers.
+I prefer to do at least some of the pre-treatment prior to taking off the covers because it’s easier to find the stains when the covers are still on the sofa.

 Time to unzip all your cushion covers and remove them.
 It’s super simple.